Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Leaving your car parked in a spot after the meter/time expired

-Can Parking Tickets Affect Your Insurance?
+Do Parking Tickets Affect Your Insurance?

-Can Unpaid Parking Tickets Affect Your Insurance?
+How Unpaid Parking Tickets May Affect Your Insurance

 Depending on where you live, you’ll have a certain grace period within which to pay your parking ticket before you’re charged a late fee.
 In Toronto, for instance, you have 15 days to pay your parking ticket.
 If you don’t pay by then, you’ll be given 30 days from the ticket date to ask to have the payment due date extended.

 Further, unpaid fines that are not dealt with in a timely manner can have an impact on your ability to renew your driver’s license when it expires.
+While your driver’s license won’t be revoked, you could have trouble renewing it when it expires.
+The same may apply when renewing your plate stickers.

 Parking Ticket Payment Laws By Province